 The Boot Inn has operated as a thriving pub at the heart of Orleton village for many years.
-Unfortunately the pub was closed in 2017 and is now at risk of being sold for residential development.
+Unfortunately the pub was closed in 2017 and was at risk of being sold for residential development.

-The community has formed a Community Benefit Society and is in the process of putting together a bid to purchase the Boot Inn and reopen it as a business in the village.
+The community formed a Community Benefit Society which put together a bid to purchase the Boot Inn and reopen it as a business in the village.
 If successful, this would safeguard the future of the Boot Inn as a community facility for many years to come.
 There is not one but two listed buildings on the site, both listed by Herefordshire County Council to protect them as valuable architectural assets, which feel strongly should be upheld.
 The Parish council has listed the pub as an ‘asset of community value’ which gave the community the right to bid for its purchase.

-If you would like to support the community bid, we are currently seeking pledges to indicate the level of financial support available and we would be delighted to hear from you!
+If you would like to support the community bid, we are currently seeking investment to make the purchase a reality.

 Thank you for your interest and support.